ZikrullaRaxmatov/MNIST_Keras/README.md

 Furthermore your images resolution has to be 28x28px.
 The line width has to be thick enough to be recognized as a digit.

+This CNN model achieves up to 98.7% of accuracy and the structure is as follows: